nlarche/Notes/The Clean Coder/professionalism.md

 each day:
 10 min of kata to warm-up at the start of the day
-10 min of kata to cool-down at the en of the day
+10 min of kata to cool-down at the end of the day

 ### Collaboration